UglyToad/DataTable/README.md

-# EliotJones.DataTable #
+# UglyToad.DataTable #

 ## Introduction ##

-This is a small class library mainly used for practice with Git and GitHub.
-The intended aim of the library is a small configurable ORM for mapping results in a DataTable to a collection of POCOs.
+This is a class library that adds a converter for mapping a DataTable, like those returned by a stored procedure, to a list of objects of the type requested by the user.